Chapter 12 : Bones

 Dalila nodded back and opened her mouth to say something when Rashidi began to speak.

 “You will find a way back,” Rashidi announced.
 “I sense it.
 Though not all of you will return, I know some will.
 You need to take the potion with you, I believe.
-Once the person has died in the person, drinking it will return the others to the natural time period.”
+Once the person has died in the past, drinking it will return the others to the natural time period.”

 Scorpius’s eyes focused on Rashidi’s.
 “Is this true?
 If so, it saves me a lot of worry of having to research how to get back while there.”